ebelair/CSG15-DB/README.md

 ## About
 This competition was developed by Émile Bélair, graduate of Université de Sherbrooke in Computer Engineering.
 You can follow me on [Facebook](http://fb.me/ebelair), [GitHub](http://github.com/ebelair) and [LinkedIn](http://ca.linkedin.com/in/emilebelair/en).
-Please don't hesitate to contact me for any question, comment or suggestion!
+Please don't hesitate to contact me for any questions, comments or suggestions!